AbednAboH/ppemAlgorithmPrototype/Progress report.md

         1.we expanded on the federated em and explained the initial changes that would be done on the algorithm to address the issue of the privacy leakage
         2.We explained more about CKKS encryption, how its handled and why its a good implementation 3.we added a psudo code of the prorposed apprauch
+        4. we worked on the presentation of the proposed approuch and added the basic Federated em

 # 3.9.23
         1. we reviewed the citations that should be done and put them in their places in the article
         2. started discussing the privacy of our algorithm
         3. explained our approach in a more detailed way
+        4. we added to the presentation  our implementation

 # 10.9.23
         1. we added to the github repository the parkingsons from the UCL data base